speedstarkawaii/macos-dumper/README.md

 AND YES. this METHOD won't die ! its literally looking for instructions with an assist of a string. if roblox **EVEN** changes the way print identity works  (it won't happen, trust me) then make fallbacks.

+4. expanding support

+if you're an absolute starter, read `handbook.md`. in **TextEdit** , manually open `roblox.asm` to study and find the functions.

 # for Windows?

 *yes* and *no*. you can use **IDA** to produce an assembly file. and `dump.c` must be modified  a little bit.